maneeshapitluru06-dev/Synchronous-FIFO/README.md

 This project implements a parameterized Synchronous FIFO (First-In-First-Out) memory using Verilog HDL.

-A FIFO stores data in such a way that the first data written into the memory is the first data read from it.
+A FIFO stores data such that the first data written into the memory is the first data read from it.

-The design uses a single clock for both read and write operations.
+The design uses a single synchronous clock for both read and write operations.

 ## ⚙️ Specifications